Board of Management - Mental Health Reform

 Mental Health Reform Board Members

 Caroline McGrath is a practising barrister and has also worked extensively in the community and voluntary sector in Ireland in the areas of housing, homelessness, mental health and disability.
 Previous positions include Director of the Irish Mental Health Coalition, Director of Advocacy at Focus Ireland, Deputy CEO at Mental Health Ireland and Director of the Association for Higher Education Access and Disability.
 Caroline holds an MA in the Sociology of Health and Illness and was called to the Irish Bar in 2008.
-Caroline joined the Board as the legal expert.
+Caroline is the legal Expert Director.

 Edmond Molloy, Ph.D. has operated for 35 years as an independent consultant specialising in strategy, large-scale organisation change and innovation.
 He has carried out assignments in all sectors, ranging from central banks to religious orders and from multinational corporations to NGOs and Universities.
 He has extensive experience of consulting to the Public Service.
 He has worked in many countries around the world and for four years was based in Barbados, West Indies.

 Eddie’s academic background is in philosophy, clinical psychology, industrial psychology and organizational behaviour.
 He is joint author of a number of books on improving productivity and quality of life.
 Over the past six years he has become deeply involved in the area of mental health.
 He is a former Chairman of Mental Health Reform, which campaigns for improvement in Mental Health Services, and a former Trustee of Genio whose mission is to accelerate the availability of proven, cost-effective solutions that enable people at risk of social exclusion to lead full lives.